sumba101/GithubEvaluator/README.md

   * Number of issues
   Like with complexity, we shall set thresholds for each of these and arrive at a score for each of these.
 * Uniqueness/Toughness:
   * ReadMe + Description
-  This is a subjective metric and can be arrived at by using GPT4 to generate a text evaluation for each metric.
+    This is a subjective metric and can be arrived at by using GPT4 to generate a report using README and Description to judge difficulty and uniqueness of the implementation .

 The goal would be to generate the Uniqueness/Toughness and Code Quality evaluations with GPT4 for the top 5 good repositories ranked using the other metrics.

+NOTE *: Number of dependencies function is currently commented out, must test a bit more to ensure generalisability.
 # How to run
 * Clone the repo
 * Install the requirements using `pip install -r requirements.txt`